AlbergcBioinf/BERTvsGPT/README.md

-# GPT for medical entity recognition in Spanish
+# Structuring Clinical Records in Spanish through Deep Learning Language Models

 ## Abstract

 **Purpose:**
-In the era of healthcare data digitization, effective methods for structuring electronic health records (EHRs) are crucial.
-This study conducts a comparative analysis between the traditional Named Entity Recognition (NER) method using BERT and a contemporary Large Language Model (LLM)-driven approach using GPT, focusing on structuring Spanish EHRs.
-The research assesses the effectiveness, accuracy, and applicability of both methodologies.
+In recent years, there has been a remarkable surge in the development of Natural Language Processing (NLP) models, particularly in the realm of Named Entity Recognition (NER).
+Models such as BERT have demonstrated exceptional performance, leveraging annotated corpora for accurate entity identification.
+However, the question arises: can newer Large Language Models (LLMs) like GPT be utilized without the need for extensive annotation, thereby enabling direct entity extraction?
+This study explores the issue by comparing the efficacy of fine-tuning techniques with prompting methods to elucidate the potential of GPT in identifying medical entities within Spanish Electronic Health Records (EHRs).

 **Methods:**
-This study utilizes a dataset of Spanish EHRs related to breast cancer.
-It implements a traditional NER method using BERT and a contemporary approach combining few-shot learning and external knowledge integration, driven by Large Language Models (LLMs) using GPT.
-The analysis involves a comprehensive pipeline, and key performance metrics (precision, recall, F1 score) are employed for evaluation.
-The goal is to highlight the strengths and limitations of each method in structuring Spanish EHRs.
+This study utilized a dataset of Spanish EHRs related to breast cancer and implemented both a traditional NER method using BERT, and a contemporary approach that combines few shot learning and integration of external knowledge, driven by large language models (LLMs) using GPT, to structure the data.
+The analysis involved a comprehensive pipeline that included these methods.
+Key performance metrics, such as precision, recall, and F-score, were used to evaluate the effectiveness of each method.
+This comparative approach aimed to highlight the strengths and limitations of each method in the context of structuring Spanish EHRs efficiently and accurately.

 **Results:**
-The comparative analysis demonstrates that both the traditional BERT-based NER method and the few-shot LLM-driven approach, augmented with external knowledge, provide comparable accuracy levels in metrics such as precision, recall, and F1 score for Spanish EHRs.
-Contrary to expectations, the LLM-driven approach, requiring minimal data annotation, performs on par with BERT in discerning complex medical terminologies and contextual nuances.
+The comparative analysis undertaken in this article demonstrates that both the traditional BERT-based NER method and the few-shot LLM-driven approach, augmented with external knowledge, provide comparable levels of precision in metrics such as precision, recall, and F score when applied to Spanish EHR.
+Contrary to expectations, the LLM-driven approach, which necessitates minimal data annotation, performs on par with BERT’s capability to discern complex medical terminologies and contextual nuances within the EHRs.

 **Conclusion:**
-This study marks a significant advancement in Spanish EHR Named Entity Recognition.
-The few-shot LLM-driven approach, enhanced by external knowledge, slightly outperforms the traditional BERT-based method in overall effectiveness.
-GPT's superiority in F-score and minimal reliance on extensive data annotation highlight its potential in medical data processing.
+The results of this study highlight a notable advance in the field of NER for Spanish EHRs, with the few shot approach driven by LLM, enhanced by external knowledge, slightly edging out the traditional BERT-based method in overall effectiveness.
+GPT’s superiority in F-score and its minimal reliance on extensive data annotation underscore its potential in medical data processing.

 ---